Brandon Cannon

 Brandon was always the kid that wanted to touch the paintings and I think that comes across with the bold drips of oil paint, the brush strokes, and the three dimensional objects.
 Other than that, well, he love pizza and R. Crumb, skateboarding and his dog Wally.

-Tuesday - Friday
+Tuesday - Saturday

 1-6pm

-Closed Sunday, Monday
+Closed Monday